 May 24, 2021

-The story below is from a girl enrolled in our Girls’ Education Program directly benefiting from funds raised through Red Nose Day, a campaign run by the nonprofit organization Comic Relief US.
+Meet Akhi, a student enrolled in our Girls’ Education Program directly benefiting from funds raised through Red Nose Day, a campaign run by the nonprofit organization Comic Relief US.

-Akhi is an eighth-grade student from Cox’s Bazar, Bangladesh – a region that is home to nearly one million refugees who fled Myanmar in 2017.
-In 2019, Room to Read began working in Akhi’s community thanks to support from Red Nose Day.
-Together, we have been able to provide support to students as local schools and government services struggled to adapt to the large influx of refugees.
+Akhi is a Grade 8 student from Cox’s Bazar, Bangladesh, a region that is home to nearly 1 million refugees who fled Myanmar in 2017.
+Room to Read began working in Akhi’s community in 2019 thanks to support from Red Nose Day, and together we have been able to provide essential support to students as local schools and government services have struggled to adapt to the large influx of refugee children and their families.

-Akhi is beginning her third year with Room to Read’s Girls’ Education Program and is grateful for the impact it has had on her life.
-As the fourth of seven siblings, she comes from a large family and her parents have often had financial trouble.
-When the COVID-19 pandemic struck, the family’s finances took a downturn.
-In order to help the family, her mother started a small-scale livestock farming operation.
-This left Akhi responsible for more chores around the house, making it challenging to keep up with her studies from home.
+Akhi is beginning her third year with Room to Read’s Girls’ Education Program and is grateful for the influence it has had on her life.
+The fourth of seven siblings, Akhi's parents have often faced financial hardship.
+With the onset of the COVID-19 pandemic, the family’s finances suffered.
+In order to provide for her children, Akhi's mother started a small-scale livestock farming operation.
+This left Akhi responsible for more chores around the house, making it harder to keep up with her studies from home.

-In the future, Akhi hopes to become a doctor so that she can help her community.
-For now, she is excited to continue her studies and build the skills and knowledge to make her dreams come true, all with help of Room to Read Girls’ Education Program supported by Red Nose Day.
+In the future, Akhi hopes to become a doctor so that she can care for her community.
+But for now, she is simply excited to continue her studies and build the skills and knowledge to make her dreams come true, all with help of Room to Read Girls’ Education Program supported by Red Nose Day.

-Together, Room to Read and Red Nose Day have supported 1,189 secondary school girls in our Girls' Education Program and has pledged to support an additional 455 girls this year in Cox’s Bazar.
-Throughout the COVID-19 school closures, Room to Read has adapted our programs to ensure girls in Cox's Bazar received the support they needed to continue their education including additional individual mentoring sessions with Social Mobilizers, communicating the latest guidance and local restrictions on how to stay safe during the pandemic, hosting community-building virtual events to provide resources with parents during this challenging time and, more broadly, working with the national government to adapt our life skills curriculum into targeted TV episodes in collaboration with the Directorate of Secondary and Higher Education (DSHE).
+Together, Room to Read and Red Nose Day have supported 1,189 secondary school girls in our Girls' Education Program.
+Red Nose Day has also pledged to support an additional 455 girls this year in Cox’s Bazar.
+Throughout pandemic-related school closures, Room to Read has adapted our programs to ensure girls in Cox's Bazar received the support they've needed to continue their education, including additional individual mentoring sessions with social mobilizers, hosting community-building virtual events to provide resources with parents during this challenging time and, more broadly, working with the national government to adapt our life skills curriculum into TV episodes in collaboration with the Directorate of Secondary and Higher Education.